Holt Municipality

-Holt Church probably dates from the twelfth century and has an ancient baptismal font.
+The historic Holt Church probably dates from the twelfth century and has an ancient baptismal font.
 The interior was decorated by Torsten Hoff.
 The Nordkalottruta trail runs through the Holt area in Tvedestrand.

-History
+General information

+Administrative history

-The parish of Holt was established as a civil municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of Holt was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality had a population of 3,116.

-On 1 January 1881, a part of Holt with 52 inhabitants was moved to the neighboring municipality of Dypvåg, and on 1 July 1919 another part of Holt with 14 inhabitants was moved to the neighboring municipality of Moland.
+On 1 January 1881, a small part of Holt Municipality (population: 52) was transferred to Dybvaag Municipality.
+Then on 1 July 1919, a small part of Holt Municipality (population: 14) was transferred to Moland Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1960, the municipalities of Holt (population: 3,759) and Dypvåg (population: 1,805) plus the town of Tvedestrand (population: 868) were merged to form an enlarged municipality of Tvedestrand.
+On 1 January 1960, Dypvåg Municipality was dissolved and the following areas were merged to form an enlarged Tvedestrand Municipality: